Via-Operating/Chromo/README.md

 # Chromo
-A general scripting low-level language for Via
+A general scripting low-level language for devices running on the VDK kernel